Soma

 Vedic Meditation involves the use of a sound, called a mantra, to quiet the mind and bring about a deep state of relaxation and inner stillness.
 The practitioner is given a personalized mantra by a trained teacher, which they repeat silently in their mind.
 This technique is different from other forms of meditation in that it does not require any effort to control the mind or focus on the breath.
 Instead, it allows the mind to settle naturally, leading to a state of deep inner peace and calm.

 One of the unique aspects of Vedic Meditation is that it can be practiced from 10 minutes to 30 minutes.
-It is recommended that for someone new to meditation that they practice for 20 minutes twice per day.
-It can be done in any place, making it an ideal practice for busy individuals who want to improve their mental and physical well-being.
+It is recommended that someone new to meditation practices for 20 minutes twice per day.
+It can be done in any place, making it an ideal practice for busy individuals.

 The benefits of Vedic Meditation are numerous and include: